Weight Space Representation Learning via Neural Field Adaptation: Introduction

 Neural network weights have traditionally been viewed as opaque byproducts of optimization, high-dimensional vectors that encode learned functions but resist interpretation or manipulation.
 This perspective has begun to shift with recent advances in weight space learning, where researchers have demonstrated that network parameters can be merged \cite{yang2024modelmerging, singhhyperalign, lim2024empirical}, generated \cite{erkocc2023hyperdiffusion, peebles2023learning}, or used as inputs to other networks \cite{zhou2023nft, hospedales2020meta, lim2024learning}.
 A fundamental question nonetheless remains largely unexplored: Can neural network weights themselves serve as meaningful representations for data?

 We investigate this question in the context of implicit neural representations (INRs), where neural networks are trained to overfit individual samples by mapping coordinates to values.
 INRs have proven to be versatile, capable of encoding diverse data modalities within a unified architecture \cite{xie2022neural}.
 Since INRs inherently encode signals as network parameters, using these weights as representations is a natural next step.
-However, neural network weights are known to be ambiguous by nature, for example because neuron permutations and scaling leave the network function unchanged \cite{zhao2025symmetry}.
-As such, different random initializations may yield vastly different parameter configurations yet functionally identical models.
-In other words, functionally identical networks can be arbitrarily far in weight space \cite{zhao2025symmetry}, challenging the use of network weights as data representations.
+However, neural network weights are known to be ambiguous by nature, for example because neuron permutations and scaling can leave the network function unchanged \cite{zhao2025symmetry}; different random initializations may yield vastly different parameter configurations yet functionally identical models.
+In other words, functionally identical networks can be arbitrarily far in weight space \cite{zhao2025symmetry}, making the distribution multi-modal and difficult to learn, challenging the use of network weights as data representations.

 Our key insight is that constraining the network weights of different samples by introducing appropriate inductive biases allows us to transform these chaotic parameters into organized, semantic representations.
 To this end, as illustrated in Figure~\ref{fig:paradigm}, we propose to use Low-Rank Adaptation (LoRA) \cite{hu2022lora} within a pre-trained base neural field to create structured weight space representations.
 This design is motivated by two key properties of LoRA: First, adaptation through LoRA constrains the weight updates to lie within a low-dimensional subspace defined by the base model.
 Hu et al. \cite{hu2022lora} demonstrate this through subspace similarity analysis, showing that adaptations at different ranks share common singular vector directions, suggesting the existence of a meaningful low-rank adaptation subspace.
 Second, the low-rank constraint inherently reduces the dimensionality of the weight space representation, mitigating the curse of dimensionality that would otherwise hinder learning in high-dimensional parameter spaces.